chipsalliance/firrtl-spec/spec.md

 # Versions

-- 0.4.1 Added missing information about AsyncReset, Reset, Targets and Annotations
+- 0.4.1 Clarify the versioning scheme of this specification.
 - 0.4.0 Doc moved to Markdown

 # Introduction